xrcouture/interoperability/Metadrip.md

   **Tech:** To align with stage 2 of interoperability

-    We have decided to create an API that allows any metaverse platform to integrate it within their platform and the user can seamlesly access their wearables that are part of the another environment
+   - To use an API that allows any metaverse platform to integrate it within their platform and the user can seamlesly access their wearables that are part of the another environment
-    The API actually links a NFT to multiple supported 3d files and it retrieves these files based on the request from the metaverse platorm.
-This will pave way for the single wearables to be used across multiple metaverse platforms

-  In order to do so,

    - Collaborate with metaverse platforms and integrate API’s